 Heavy periods are common.
 In most cases no cause can be found.
-In some cases a cause is found such as endometriosis, fibroids and other conditions (listed below).
+In some cases a cause is found such as endometriosis, fibroids and other conditions.
 There are a number of ways of improving heavy periods and making them more manageable.
 Options include medication to reduce bleeding, a type of intrauterine system - sometimes called a coil - placed in the womb (uterus), or an operation.

 What is a normal period, a heavy period, and menorrhagia?

-About 1 in 3 women describe their periods as heavy.
+Many women describe their periods as heavy.
 However, it is often difficult to know if your periods are normal or heavy compared with other women.
 Some women who feel they have heavy periods actually have an average blood loss.
 Some women who feel they have normal periods actually have a heavy blood loss.
 Most of the blood loss usually occurs in the first three days with either normal or heavy periods.

 It is difficult to measure blood loss accurately.
 Some medical definitions of blood loss during a period are: